 Here is a meatless Tu B’Shevat menu that you can enjoy with your family.
 Bear in mind that the vegetarian aspect of this menu is purely my personal preference.
 You could certainly serve a meat meal on the holiday, but to keep it kosher don’t mix any of the dairy dishes here with a meat entrée.

 The blessing recited on fruit is:

-Baruch atah A-donoy, Elo-heinu Melech Ha’Olam borei pri ha-aitz.
+Baruch atah A-donoy YAHUVEH, Elo-heinu Melech Ha’Olam borei pri ha-aitz.

-Blessed are You, L-rd our G‑d, King of the universe, who creates the fruit of the tree.
+Blessed are You, LORD YAHUVEH (a.k.a YAHWEH) our ELOHIM (a.k.a GOD), King of the universe, who creates the fruit of the tree.

 • One should make an effort to eat at least one fruit which one has not eaten that entire season, and would require the blessing of Shehecheyanu.
 When eating such a fruit, the Shehecheyanushould be said prior to reciting the blessing of “Haetz.”
 If he has already partaken of other fruits (at that particular sitting) than he only needs to say the Shehecheyanu upon eating the new fruit.